LowLevelTeam/CASM/IMPLEMENTATION.md

 # CASM Implementation Plan

-This document outlines the implementation approach, architecture, and development plans for the CASM assembler.
+This document outlines the implementation approach for the CASM assembler, a core component of the LLT COIL Toolchain.

 ## Architecture Overview

-CASM follows a classic compiler architecture with distinct phases:
+CASM follows a classic assembler architecture with distinct phases:

 1. **Lexical Analysis**: Convert source text to tokens
 2. **Parsing**: Build abstract syntax tree (AST) from tokens